This episode brings the 2021 season of Risky Women Radio to an end. We are excited to continue our transformation journey through 2022!

 I still think there’s a lot of upside on exploiting data, which has always been a challenge for the industry because of the disparate systems that most financial institutions, certainly large ones, have had to deal with.
 I’m also still very much intrigued by industry efforts to share information, though I always wonder about how successful these efforts will be kind of given the disparate national and international regulatory requirements that we have.
 But would be significant moves forward, if we could figure out a way to make them work.

 Yeah.
 And why do you think transforming compliance is important?
-And what’s the consequence for an organization if they don’t transform their compliance?
+And what’s the consequence for an organisation if they don’t transform their compliance?

 Connecting, celebrating and championing women in risk regulation and compliance, Risky Women Radio takes an intimate look at the rants and revelations of the top women shaping the debate and the industry.